Humboldt Research Fellowship for Experienced Researchers

 Will you take into consideration the time I devoted to bringing up my children?

-I am from a developing/threshold country.
+I am from a developing/transition country.
 Should I apply for a Humboldt or Georg Forster Fellowship?

 Do I need to know German in order to apply?

-- Natural scientists and engineers: good knowledge of German or English is sufficient (language certificate required).
+- Natural scientists and engineers: good knowledge of German or English is sufficient.

 English or German is my native language.
 Do I have to submit a language certificate proving my proficiency?

 I'm a physician (MD / Dr. med.).
 Are there any special admission requirements?

 In addition, please read our Admission Questionnaire for Physicians (MD / Dr. med.) for detailed information.